jakevdp/PythonDataScienceHandbook/README.md

 ![cover image](notebooks/figures/PDSH-cover.png)

+## Read the Book

-You can read the book in its entirety online at https://jakevdp.github.io/PythonDataScienceHandbook/
+- You can read the book in its entirety online at https://jakevdp.github.io/PythonDataScienceHandbook/

-Jupyter notebooks containing all of the book's content are available in this repository's [notebooks](notebooks) directory.
+- Jupyter notebooks containing all of the book's content are available in this repository's [notebooks](notebooks) directory.

-To launch a live notebook server with these notebook using [binder](https://beta.mybinder.org/), click on the [Launch Binder](https://beta.mybinder.org/v2/gh/jakevdp/PythonDataScienceHandbook/master?filepath=notebooks%2FIndex.ipynb) badge above.
+- To launch a live notebook server with these notebook using [binder](https://beta.mybinder.org/), click on the [Launch Binder](https://beta.mybinder.org/v2/gh/jakevdp/PythonDataScienceHandbook/master?filepath=notebooks%2FIndex.ipynb) badge above.

----
+- You can buy the printed book through [O'Reilly Media](http://shop.oreilly.com/product/0636920034919.do)

+## About

 The book was written and tested with Python 3.5, though other Python versions (including Python 2.7) should work in nearly all cases.